-Chiropractic Practice SOAP Notes Checklist
+What to Include in Your Chiropractic Practice SOAP Notes

-The mnemonic term SOAP – Subjective Objective Assessment Plan – was devised as a way for doctors to document their patient’s progress.
-Keeping the meaning of each letter in mind ensures your SOAP notes checklist is thorough and complete.
-It’s essential to standardize your SOAP notes for each patient, so that the records are easily understood by any healthcare provider.
-SOAP notes aren’t necessarily long, but they must contain all the information required, so that you can easily evaluate the patient’s progress over time.
+When documenting the routine or follow-up visits within an episode of care, keep the meaning of each letter in SOAP to ensure the note is thorough and complete.
+Standardized notes, such as the SOAP style, are essential so that the records are easily understood by any healthcare provider.
+SOAP notes can be short and succinct as long as they contain all the information required.
+Third-party payers, boards of examiners, and other interested parties use the SOAP note to easily evaluate the patient’s progress over time.
 Medicare requires specificity in SOAP notes, and you can use the Medicare requirements for every patient in your practice.

 SOAP Notes Protect You